Beans-BV/merchant_sdk_javascript/README.md

 # Getting Started

-## Request a Account
+## How to Request an Account

-To get started and request an merchant account please contact us at [merchants@beansapp.com](mailto:merchants@beansapp.com).
-Please send us the following information:
- - Your company name
- - Your company website
- - Your company email address
- - Your company logo (min 500x500px)
+Welcome to Beans App!
+To start your journey as a merchant, please request an account by contacting us.
+Follow the steps below to ensure your application is processed smoothly.

+Reach out to us via email at [merchants@beansapp.com](mailto:merchants@beansapp.com) with the following required details:

+### Company Details

+ - **Company Name:** Provide the official name of your company.
+ - **Company Website:** Include the URL to your business website.
+ - **Company Email Address:** This should be the official contact email for your business.
+ - **Company Logo:** Attach a high-resolution logo (minimum dimensions 500x500 pixels).

+### Stellar Account Details
+To handle payments, please provide your Stellar account details:

+ - **Beans App Account (reccomended):**
+   - **Username:** Provide your Beans App username.
+   - **Recommendation:** Using a Beans App account simplifies the withdrawal process.
+   - **New Users:** To create a Beans App account, download the app [here](https://beansapp.com/download).
+ - **Custom Stellar Account:**
+   - **Public Key:** Provide the public key if you prefer to receive payments in a custom Stellar account.

+Thank you for choosing Beans App.
+We look forward to facilitating your business transactions!

 ## Installation